Bill Potts (Doctor Who)

-Bill Potts is a fictional character created by Steven Moffat and portrayed by Pearl Mackie in the long-running British science fiction television series Doctor Who.
-In the show's tenth series, starting with the first episode, Bill served as a companion of the Twelfth Doctor, an incarnation of the alien time traveller known as the Doctor (portrayed by Peter Capaldi).
+Billie "Bill" Potts is a fictional character in the BBC science fiction television series Doctor Who, created by Steven Moffat and portrayed by Pearl Mackie.
+Bill serves as a companion of the Twelfth Doctor (Peter Capaldi), an incarnation of the alien time traveller known as the Doctor, from the tenth series premiere "The Pilot" (2017) to the 2017 Christmas special "Twice Upon a Time".